Just released: How to raise venture capital in 2023

 The insurance market has shown a response to this risk; however, similar to D&O insurance, the challenge lies in finding insurers willing to embrace it.
 Many insurers lean towards covering risks with well-established histories of losses, like fire insurance, which they can thoroughly analyze to formulate actuarial tables.
 A proficient broker will collaborate with a suitable insurer who comprehends the genuine risk and can provide a creator insurance policy that reimburses the company for stolen property, whether it’s a TV or a token.

-Clear evidence of risk
+Clear Evidence of Risk

 There’s no shortage of info available about the potential for loss faced by crypto startups.
 Some of the examples we mentioned above: